 Main Country of Origin

-Close to 47% of virgin fibers come from Europe, where Scandinavia alone represents 20%.
+Close to 47% of the virgin fibers we use come from Europe, where Scandinavia alone represents 20%.
 South America accounts for 37% of Essity’s pulp sourcing and most of the volumes come from tree plantations in Brazil.
 North America accounts for 16% of our virgin fiber volumes, with US being the main origin.

 Essity recognizes that there are sustainability risks associated with fibers and pulp.
 The risks may vary both in nature and likelihood depending on geographical location, Essity identifies risks in the supply chain such as illegal logging, unsustainable forest management, land rights and indigenous peoples’ rights, loss of species, as well as worker wages and benefits and health and safety issues.